jesperancinha/whiskers-kotlin-native/docs/good.story/good.story.chapter.2.md

 as `unwanted weak negative emotions`.
 Lucy remembered his trick:

 - Fenestev Moon: I appreciate the fact that you bring this up to me.
 But you also have to understand the business side of our company.
-I can't spend money like that to invest in new sofware that way.
+I can't spend money like that to invest in new software that way.
 And then you know you say this and then it happens and then the computer gets broken and the car I have to take and the weather gets bad and when I cook the computer gets down... you don't follow me do you Lucy?
 - Lucy: With all due respect Mr. Moon, I'm not sure if I understand you.